arashabadi/cm4ai_codefest2025/README.md

 ---
 # Acknowledgments

-We would like to thank the following people who provided significant assistance and support throughout these two days:
+We would like to thank all CM4AI team and the following people who provided significant assistance and support:

 - [Wade Schulz](https://medicine.yale.edu/profile/wade-schulz/) (Yale)
 - [Thomas Durant](https://medicine.yale.edu/profile/thomas-durant/) (Yale)